fernandosouza/OCR/README.md

 2 - Run `node ./src/cli.js [filepath]`.
 However, the project already has a .txt file as an example.
 You can simply run `npm run example` or `node ./src/cli.js  ./src/text.txt` to see the example output.

+## Unity Tests

+Run `npm run test` in the terminal to run the tests.

 ## Example

 Giving the following file content: